Intismeran autogene: Registered clinical trials

 mRNA-4157 is experienced in a clinical trial (INTerpath-004) phase 2 (NCT06307431).
 In this trial, mRNA-4157 is combined with adjuvant pembrolizumab.
-It aimed to prevent the récidive for patients with RCC who have already undergone nephrectomy.
+It aimed to prevent relapse for patients with RCC who have already undergone nephrectomy.

 Mechanism of action

 mRNA-4157/V940 is an mRNA based cancer vaccine.
 When administered, it will produce one of several dozen possible abnormal proteins commonly found in cancerous tissues.
 The production of those proteins is intended to invoke an immune response.

 mRNA-4157/V940 is given to patients after their tumors have been sequenced and abnormal proteins identified.
 The drug is then customized to match a patient's tumor, which makes it an example of personalized medicine.